-Liberation day in the Netherlands is only a public holiday every 5 years (the next being in 2020).
-This year everything will run normally, but on 2020 many businesses will close and public transport will either not run, or stick to a different timetable.
+Liberation Day in the Netherlands is a public holiday only once every five years (the next being in 2025).
+In that year, many businesses will close and public transport will either not run, or stick to a different timetable.

 Festivals and Events on Liberation Day in the Netherlands

-- Bevrijdingsfestival in Rotterdam
+- Fluff Disco Bevrijdingsfestival